skyfe79/Awesome/README.md

 ## Rust

-- [turbo](https://github.com/vercel/turbo) - Incremental bundler and build system optimized for JavaScript and TypeScript, written in Rust – including Turborepo and Turbopack.
+- [turbo](https://github.com/vercel/turbo) - Incremental bundler and build system optimized for JavaScript and TypeScript, written in Rust – including Turbopack and Turborepo.
 - [lyon](https://github.com/nical/lyon) - 2D graphics rendering on the GPU in rust using path tessellation.
 - [privaxy](https://github.com/Barre/privaxy) - Privaxy is the next generation tracker and advertisement blocker.
 It blocks ads and trackers by MITMing HTTP(s) traffic.
 - [skia-canvas](https://github.com/samizdatco/skia-canvas) - A GPU-accelerated 2D graphics environment for Node.js